WOLV675/Calculator-repo/READ ME.md

 # Calculator Project
-Using HTML CSS and javascript..
+Using HTML CSS and javascript !